This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 “Yes!” he exclaimed.
 "I already sent someone to get her," He looked away from her.
-“Why else do you think I’m here?”
+“Why else do you think I’m here?” he clenched his fists.

 “You didn’t know I was here, you had no idea until you came to the door.”
-She glared at him, “You’ve grown comfortable in your old age, but you haven’t changed.
+She glared at him.
+“You’ve grown comfortable in your old age, but you haven’t changed.
 This town, this Halcyon, it’s a farce, Pilate.”

 “That’s.
 Not.
 My.
 Name.” he growled.

 She reached out and took his hand, his expression softened as he let his gaze fall on her again.

 “What’s changed?
 This is the first century I’ve seen you,” he held his breath.

 “Me.
-I’ve changed,” he started to say something else when she reached up and took his whiskered cheek in her hand, “You know I can’t stay, you were the one-.”
+I’ve changed,” she answered.
+He started to say something else when she reached up and took his whiskered cheek in her hand, “You know I can’t stay, you were the one-.”

-“I know!” he breathed, “I know, but it’s different this time, I’m different.”
+“I know!” he barked.
+He softened.
+“I know, but it’s different this time, I’m different.”